brunogonzales/fcl-nuxt-starter/README.md

 # How to use the Flow Client Library (FCL) with Nuxt

+This quickstart template is adapted for Vue and Nuxt, and is based off of the original quickstarts for [Next.js](https://github.com/muttoni/fcl-nextjs-quickstart) and [SvelteKit](https://github.com/muttoni/fcl-sveltekit-quickstart).

 Access the FCL instance from any page or component with `this.$fcl` and inside your templates with just `$fcl`.

 For example: